 Susan is academically trained and holds two university degrees, one in English and the other in Public Relations.
 Susan is also certified by the Canadian Public Relations Society, the International Association of Public Participation and the Coaches Training Institute.

 On the personal side, Susan has lived in Calgary for 20 years, is married and has two almost teenage daughters.
 She spends her free time outside as much as possible, running, skiing and walking her adorable dog.

-Prior to that she was Campaign Director for YW Calgary, building a new women’s shelter in Inglewood set to open its doors in the Spring of 2019.
+Alison has served as Campaign Director for YW Calgary, building a new women’s shelter that just opened its doors in Inglewood.
 Alison’s passion for community infrastructure is evident in her prior work as Vice President, External Affairs for TELUS Spark, establishing this new science centre in 2011 and, closer to home, planning the campaign to build a new community hall for her neighborhood.
 She’s been described as a “Swiss army knife” bringing her fundraising, marketing and business acumen to the organizations she serves.

-In her free time, Alison also serves as Vice Chair of the Board for Chic Geek, a network of women supporting women in tech.
-She also enjoys her philanthropic activities, most recently becoming a donor and delegate of UNICEF Canada’s Women Unlimited network, and plans to travel to Ghana later this year with her cohort.
+In her free time, Alison also serves as delegate of UNICEF Canada’s Women UNlimited, and plans to travel to Ghana later this year with her cohort.
 Alison has been married to Douglas for over a decade and is a Mom to Matthew and Charlotte (and Scooter the dog).